-However, there is still a place for traditional marketing depending on your target market and industry.
-If you wish to reach a more mature or local audience, traditional marketing methods may in fact be more productive for your unique business.
+However, there is still a place for traditional marketing, depending on your target market and industry.
+If you wish to reach a more mature or local audience, traditional marketing methods may, in fact, be more productive for your unique business.

 Digital marketing has some key benefits over traditional marketing, and we’ll explore why it’s probably the most important thing your business can invest in right now.
 First, though, it’s important your business invests in the right people to help you implement a digital campaign that works.
-Digital marketing is proven to reach more people and increase interaction with potential new customers, but if implemented incorrectly it costs more than it should to and doesn’t deliver the results your business needs.
+Digital marketing is proven to reach more people and increase interaction with potential new customers, but if implemented incorrectly, it costs more than it should and doesn’t deliver the results your business needs.

 For this reason, our team at Comrade Digital Marketing Agency works with brands from all over the country, implementing highly customized and targeted digital marketing campaigns that work.
 We’re competitively priced, too, helping ensure your business can afford to implement a marketing strategy that works for you.

-We think that’s important not just because digital marketing has already proved to be more effective than traditional campaigns, but because of how the digital landscape has changed from the beginning of 2020.
+We think that’s important not just because digital marketing has already proved to be more effective than traditional campaigns but because of how the digital landscape has changed from the beginning of 2020.

 Following COVID lockdowns, average smartphone usage increased by roughly one hour per day in the United States, according to a report by Ericsson Mobility.
 The report said that smartphone subscriptions are expected to rise from 5.5 billion to 7.5 billion in 2025 and that 5G connectivity will represent 74% of mobile subscriptions in America.
 That’s a lot of people using their phones.